dotnet/docs/docs/core/deploying/index.md

 ---
 title: Application publishing
-description: Learn about the ways to publish a .NET Core application.
+description: Learn about the ways to publish a .NET Core application. .NET Core can publish platform-specific or cross-platform apps.
 You can publish an app as self-contained or as runtime-dependent.
-Each mode affects how a user of your app, runs your app. ms.date: 01/31/2020
+Each mode affects how a user runs your app. ms.date: 01/31/2020
 ---
 # .NET Core application publishing overview